Our next online Intensive training will be planned soon! Click now to reserve your space.

 - and a strong non-profit business model.

-The Urban Ecology Center Institute was formed!
+The Urban Ecology Center Institute offers you inspiration!

 The Institute is our way to share our 25 years of trying things out, testing, failing, trying again, and in time perfecting a model that we have proven to work.